s0stratos/ranatica/ranatica/README.md

 to fit the bill for that speech act.
 This doesn't need to be conscious effort all the time of course.
 But it can very well be as part of a learner's effort.

+Last point, why does the Ranatica prefers to just collect full utterances and present them next to each other rather that introducing constructions abstractly with a nice usage description.
+Because the best way to learn proper usage is to see or try to use those constructions in context a lot (grouped together for that very purpose) rather than learning them abstractly for abstract patterns and explanations.

 ## GRAMMAR AND USAGE

 ## HOW DO YOU GENERALIZE WHEN DATA IS FRAGMENTARY